Dong237/AlignmentBank/README.md

-# AlignmentBank
+# 🏛️ AlignmentBank
-This project serves as a personal repository for curated paper reading notes—currently centered on foundational large language model (LLM) techniques and LLM reasoning research—alongside selective code reproductions of key methodologies.
+**AlignmentBank** is an ongoing repository of paper notes and selective code reproductions, focused on foundational LLM techniques, reasoning research, and, above all, alignment.
+It is a “bank” of that aims to facilitate alignment-related knowledge flow with zero interest rate 😎.

-The mission is to build a continuously evolving, high-quality repository of theoretical and empirical insights into large language models (LLMs), with an emphasis on alignment.
-The broader vision is to evolve this initiative into a community-oriented resource in the future.
+The mission is to foster a continuously evolving, high-quality archive of both theoretical and empirical developments in LLM alignment.
+The broader vision is to scale this initiative into a community-oriented resource in the future.

 The repository is actively maintained with weekly updates.